 By contrast, interventional pain management uses many non-drug treatment techniques to relieve pain, including:

 Pain management physicians may prescribe one of these minimally invasive techniques or combine them with other treatments.

 Compared with narcotics, these treatments have fewer or no side effects.

 5. Pain Relief at the Source of the Pain

 Minimally invasive intervention techniques such as epidural steroid injection and radiofrequency ablation stop pain at its source.

 And the benefits can extend beyond pain relief.
 For instance, an epidural steroid injection is a treatment for many forms of lower back and leg pain.
 It relieves pain by reducing swelling and inflammation around the nerve roots in the lower back.

 Reduced swelling and inflammation improve mobility and function in the lower back and legs.
 This improved functioning allows patients to participate in physical therapy and rehabilitation programs.

 Get the pain treatment that’s right for you.

 Are you suffering from chronic or acute pain?
-The caring, trustworthy doctors at Texas Pain Physicians are here to help.
-We will partner with you to find safe, innovative, and effective interventional pain treatment that works for you.
+At Texas Pain Physicians, our caring doctors are here to help.
+We will partner with you to devise a safe, innovative, and effective interventional pain treatment plan that works for you.